or

 In this project, a set of devices performing a specific function or supporting a specific business objective, are identified and moved over to a new subnet/vlan.

-The previous sentence does not do justice to the level of effort that is actually involved in doing that but at the end of the day I get handed a list of switches, interfaces, MACs and IPs and I need to make sure those MACs are on those switches and interfaces so that I can change the port configuration and move each device over to a subnet behind the firewall.
+The previous sentence does not do justice to the level of effort that is actually involved in doing that.
+If I am lucky, I get handed a list of switches, interfaces, MACs and IPs and I need to make sure those MACs are on those switches and interfaces so that I can change the port configuration and move each device over to a subnet behind the firewall.
+Not only that, I have to make sure the the relevant vlan is on every switch that has devices in that segment and make sure the vlan is actually operational.
+If I an unlucky, I get a list of device FQDNs which I then have to turn into IPs, MACs, and the rest.

 The first list I was given was about 70% wrong.
 If I had taken that list without validating it and reconfigured those interfaces I would have disconnected more user endpoints than I secured.

 Now we just ask for the MAC, IP, and FQDN (if the device has one).
-Everyone knows we have the best source of data for where that MAC was and is.
-In addition, we can determine when it was on the network last, where its been on the campus, etc.
+Everyone knows we have the best source of data for where that MAC was and is (and even if its still around).
+In addition, we can determine when it was on the network last, where its been on the campus, how it obtains its IP (this is a SuzieQ Enterprise feature) etc.

 All thanks to SuzieQ.